Which type of stove is right for you?

 Wood stoves, on the other hand, are simpler and more intuitive to operate, with fewer moving or electronic parts that can break down.
 They don't require electricity, and less processing goes into preparing the fuel; all you have to do is cut and/or split wood, then let it sit until it's dry enough to burn cleanly.
 Wood stoves are also subject to new EPA performance standards that were introduced in early 2015 and slated to take effect at the beginning of 2016.
 The new standards aim to improve one of the little-known downsides of wood stoves -- air pollution -- although today's stoves burn much more cleanly than those of decades past.

-Pellet stoves are best if you either live near an inexpensive, consistent source of pellets -- think construction and other lumber-related industries -- or have the space to store 1 to 2 tons of pellets, typically in 40-pound bags, when you find them at a good price.
-Pellet quality also varies widely; be prepared to try several different brands to find the one that works best with your stove.
+Pellet stoves are best if you either live near an inexpensive, consistent source of pellets -- think construction and other lumber-related industries -- or have the space to stockpile 1 to 2 tons of pellets, typically in 40-pound bags, when you find them at a good price.
+Pellet quality also varies widely, so be prepared to try several different brands to find the one that works best with your stove.

-It may be worth paying for professional installation.
+Most homeowners should seriously consider the option of professional installation.
 This is for both your safety and the sake of the stove, since improper installation accounts for a number of malfunctions.
 If you don't choose professional installation, make sure you follow the required clearances, hearth sizes and venting requirements fastidiously.
 All of the above will be in the stove's manual, which can almost always be downloaded from the manufacturer's website.
 Last but not least, you'll usually have to pay for your own installation supplies, from vent piping or chimney installation to the hearth and heat shields.
 Again, costs vary depending on your needs.